 2. Kid-proof your home

 If you have small children or pets at home, spend some time identifying potential dangers and addressing them.
-Keep cleaning chemicals in cabinets with secure latches and check cords on blinds and window treatments to make sure they are not within reach of children who may get tangled Putting bumpers on furniture and making sure larger pieces are anchored to the wall in case of earthquakes are also good ideas.
+Keep cleaning chemicals in cabinets with secure latches and check cords on blinds and window treatments to make sure they are not within reach of children who may get tangled Putting bumpers on furniture and making sure larger pieces are anchored to the wall are also good ideas.
 It can be helpful to switch out outlet covers or use outlet plugs to make sure the wrong objects don’t wind up in an electrical socket.
 Create a fire plan for your new home, and make sure your family knows where to go if there is a fire, and where the fire extinguishers are located.
 It’s also a great time to brush up on how to effectively use a fire extinguisher.
 For pets, make sure to minimize the number of exposed cords or wet spots (pools) or hot spots (e.g., electric heaters) that pose a risk.

 3. Update your address

 Not only do you want friends and family to mail you at your new home, you also want to make sure important things like DMV notices, bills, and mortgage reminders are sent to the correct address.
 Your local post office usually offers a mover’s guide and you can request an official change of address with the US Postal Service.
 Don’t forget that mail forwarding ends after a certain amount of time, so sending a change of address email or card to those you want to hear from is a good idea.